NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 First we notice the values for `host health state` is only semi-correct.
 In our column we have stated the values to `ill` and `healthy`.
 The correct values should be `diseased` and `healthy`.

 Second, we can see some inconsistencies in the `illness symptoms` column.
-Make sure to correct any mis-spelling (e.g. sore throt), and replace `loss of taste` with the checklist term `ageusia`.
+Make sure to correct any mis-spelling (e.g. sore throt).
 <BR>
 <BR>
 ### Removing and reordering data
 We have now identified and correctly named the columns we want to include for the ENA submission.
-The next step is to validate the dataset prior to submission, and that it conforms with a controlled vocabulary (ENA Checklist).
+The final step is to remove unwanted columns and to make sure it conforms with the controlled vocabulary (ENA Checklist).

-> ## Exercise
+> ## Exercise 6.4
-> 1. Using your knowledge from the previous exercises, make sure all required variables are in order and all eventual typos are corrected.
-Also make sure no cells are empty or with incorrect missing values.
+> 1. Using your knowledge from the previous exercises, make sure all required variables are in order or no extra columns are included in your subset of data.
-> 2. Export the `NEBNext` subset of data in `csv` format.
+> 2. Export the `NEBNext` subset of data in `tsv` format.
 >
 > > ## Solution
-> >To exclude all rows from other experiment types than `NEBNext`
-1. Create a filter for the column `configuration` by clicking the down arrow in the column header > `Text filter`
-2. Type `NEBNext` in the text field and press return.
-29 matching rows will be displayed.
-3. In the same box, press `invert` in the top right.
+> >
+Remove all but the following columns and order them according to the liset below by
-4. Click the down arrow next to `All` in the left-most column header > `Edit rows` > `Remove matching rows`
+1. Click the down arrow in the leftmost column header `All` and select `Edit columns` `Re-order / remove columns…`
-5. Remove or reset the filter.
-Now, all remaining 6 rows should be of experiment type NEBNext.
->>
-6. Remove all but the following columns:
+2. In the pop/up, drag and re/order the columns to keep in the left box, and put the columns to remove in the right box
+3. When everything looks good, press `OK`
 - sample_alias
 - collection date
 - tax_id